wp-plugins/bepro-listings/readme.txt

 == Description ==

 Bepro Listings provides a new post type with options to add information like, cost, contact, and/or geography.
 It facilitates better control over wordpress core features.
-It also provides a growing set of listing formats including galleries(image/video) and google maps.
+It also provides a growing set of listing formats including galleries(image/video), documents and google maps.
 Widgets and shortcodes offer lots of ways to search and view various aspects of the posts.
 Perfect building blocks for your listing site.

 Visit the plugin page for examples and details http://www.beprosoftware.com/products/bepro-listings/